-- Work 2 more dc in the center of your ring.
+- Work 2 more dc in the center of the ring.

-- Sl st to join to beginning of round.
+- Sl st to join to the beginning of the round.

-You'll end up with a total of 12 dc sts all together in this round, counting the first chain three as one of the double crochet stitches.
-They will each be separated by a chain of 2.
-The chain two spaces make up the corners of the square.
+You should have a total of 12 dc sts all together in this round, counting the first chain three as one of the double crochet stitches.

-People have different methods than the one above for starting their granny squares, and you can use the one that you prefer.
+Some people have different methods than the one above for starting granny squares, and you can use the one that you prefer.

-One more option to begin a granny square is to make a magic circle.
-You would then work [3 dc, ch 2] four times into the center of that ring and slip stitch to the top of the first double crochet finish the first round.
-The result will look the same as if you work the instructions the other way except that your magic circle can be closed tighter if you don't want as big of a circle in the center of your square.
+Another method for starting a granny square is to make a magic circle.
+Then work [3 dc, ch 2] four times into the center of the ring and slip stitch to the top of the first double crochet finish the first round.
+With this method, you can close the magic circle tighter if you don't want as big of a circle in the center of your square.

 03 of 06

-Work your way over to the corner by crocheting several slip stitches into the next stitches, until you get to the next ch-2 space.
+Work your way over to the corner by crocheting several slip stitches until you get to the next ch-2 space.
 Begin the next round in this space.